lrotermund/blog/content/posts/mastering-microservices.md

 deployed when changes are made to a single context.

 Especially the front-end code is strongly interwoven with the back-end code.
-Often the front-end code is not {{< abbr "API" "Application Programming Interface" >}}-supported with data, but comes mainly request-driven via template engines that get the necessary data provided and assemble the front-end based on it.
+Often the front-end is not {{< abbr "API" "Application Programming Interface" >}}-based, but comes mainly request-driven via template engines that get the necessary data provided and assemble the front-end based on it.

 Of course, this is only one possible manifestation of front-ends in monoliths.
 Of course, there are